bangbangcon/bangbangcon.github.io/speakers.md

 title: Speakers - !!Con 2022
 ---

-# Speakers
+# Speakers and Workshop Leaders

-We will continue to add speakers as we hear back from them.
+We will continue to add speakers and workshop leaders as we hear back from them.

 ### Aki Van Ness